orsenthil/senthil.learntosolveit.com-deploy/posts/2016/12/27/core-functional-programming-concepts.rst

 .. description:
 .. type: text

-Found this introductory post on `core functional programming concepts`_ dealing with the subject succinctly.
+Found this introductory post on {{% wikipedia article="Functional programming" %}} dealing with the subject succinctly.
 It is easy to approach functional programming, if we can recognize the following concepts held true by all the functional programs, and languages facilitating them.